PeterdQuinn/peterdQuinn/README.md

 ### Hi there, my name is  Peter Quinn 👋

 ## I'm a father, educator , and full stack web developer!
--  📚      I have a deep understanding of the blockchain,migrations(smart contracts),Defi,Nfts and crypto currency.
+-  📚      I have a deep understanding of the blockchain, migrations(smart contracts), Defi, Nfts and crypto currency.
 -  💱      Deep understanding of smart contracts for different blockchains ecosystems.
 -  🖥️      Deep understanding of the M.E.R.N stack.
 -  🌏      Freelance web developer, Looking to move into blockchain development